Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 Inherited Shares

-Shares inherited after someone's death follow similar rules.
-The holding period of the previous owner is added to yours.
-Your cost of acquisition is the cost to the previous owner, not the market value at the time of inheritance.
+Shares that are inherited as a result of death are subjected to similar rules.
+The period of the previous owner's holding is attached to yours.
+Your investment's basis is the purchase price of the previous owner, and not the market value at the time of the inheritance.

 Bonus and Rights Shares

-For bonus shares (free shares received based on your existing holding), the cost of acquisition is considered zero, but the holding period starts from when you received the bonus shares, not when you bought the original shares.
+As for bonus shares (free shares that are given based on the number of shares you already own), the cost of acquisition is treated as zero, but the holding period begins with the receipt of the bonus shares and not the purchase of the original shares.

-Rights shares (where you're offered new shares at a discounted price) have their own cost and holding period starting from when you subscribe to them.
+Rights shares (in which you are given the option to buy new shares at a lower price) are assigned a cost and a holding period that begins at the time you subscribe to them.

 Employee Stock Options (ESOPs)